7 Key Takeaways from the EDUCAUSE 2022 Conference

 GLBA is a top concern for many higher education institutions, especially with the requirements from the updated FTC Safeguards Rule quickly approaching on December 9, 2022.
 Many in higher ed are hoping for more official guidance on audit requirements and how the Safeguards Rule changes will be incorporated.

-2. Research environments and CMMS compliance
+2. Research environments and CMMC compliance

 Research environments are also a growing challenge and ensuring researchers on campus can apply for DOD contracts and funding.
 Understanding how to meet requirements under the Cyber Security Maturity Model Certification (CMMC) 2.0 and prove compliance will be critical.